Building and Planning Frequently Asked Questions

 No, the Town does not pick up large items.
-You are allowed to set out one large item per week.
-Examples include a chair, couch, mattress, etc. Electronics should be brought to the Public Works facilty for recycling Monday through Friday 9AM to 2PM.
-Allied will pick up appliances with freon for an additional charge.
-Allied will also pick up large items.
-Please contact Allied to make arrangements for pick up at (219) 662-8600.
+Republic Services will pick up one large item on Monday during regular garbage collection.
+Electronics should be brought to the Public Works facility for recycling Monday through Friday 9AM to 2PM.
+Republic Services will pick up appliances with freon for an additional charge.
+Republic will also pick up large items.
+Please contact Republic Services to make arrangements for pick up at (219) 662-8600.

 You may purchase additional blue 30 gallon recycle tote from the Clerk's Office for $50.00.
 Bins